How To Spend An Afternoon In Taipei’s Yongkang Street (永康街)

-Yongkang Street (永康街) is one of Taipei’s most famous food and shopping areas.
+Yongkang Street (永康街) is one of the most well-known food streets in Taipei, and you’ll see why once you are there.

 You’ll find great restaurants, dessert shops, traditional Taiwanese snacks, and historic tea houses all along the street.
 There are also artist studios, ceramic shops, small boutiques, and creative design stores.

-Hi, I’m Grace, a native of Taiwan now living in the United States.
-Every year, I return to Taipei to visit family, and when I’m back, I enjoy rediscovering familiar places as well as finding new experiences.
+Hi, I’m Grace.
+I grew up in Taipei and now live in the United States.
+Every year, I return to Taipei to visit family, and when I’m back, I enjoy rediscovering familiar places, as well as finding new experiences.

 Visiting Yongkang Street

-The easiest way to get to Yongkang Street is by MRT.
+The most convenient way to get to Yongkang Street is by MRT.

 The main street itself is only a few hundred meters long, but don’t just walk straight through.
 Turn into the side alleys along the way, and you will see cafés, small boutiques, and restaurants you wouldn’t notice otherwise.